JoniTanh/Angular-Weather-App/README.md

 ## Weather App with Angular, C# (ASP.NET Core), Tailwind CSS, and SQLite

-In progress.. :)

-This README will be updated to be more informative soon. :)
+The development of the application is in progress, and the README file is being updated to provide more comprehensive information.
+The file will be further refined based on testing... :)

 You can use tools like Postman to test the API endpoints.
 For instance, to fetch all cities, you can use the following GET request: